-Henrike Scholten is a visual artist and PhD candidate in technical art history from The Netherlands.
+Henrike Scholten is a visual artist and historian of artistic technique from The Netherlands.

-Besides my artistic practice, I do art-historical and art-technological research into seventeenth-century watercolor painting at Utrecht University, where I am a PhD candidate in the ERC-funded project DURARE (Dynamics of the Durable: A History of Making Things Last in the Visual and Decorative Arts)
+In addition to my artistic practice, I am a PhD candidate in the ERC-funded project DURARE (Dynamics of the Durable: A History of Making Things Last in the Visual and Decorative Arts)

 © 2022